kshshton/sheloba/airflow/SETUP.md

 http://host.docker.internal:8765/
 ```

 The scraper reads listing links from the index page and metadata from each flat detail page.
-The DAG definition is in `dags/load_flats.py`, reusable scraper logic is in `scripts/load_flats/scrape_flats.py`, and the source URL, user agent, and request timeout are passed to the scraper as task arguments.
+The DAG definition is in `dags/load_flats.py`, reusable scraper logic is in `scripts/load_flats/scrape_flats.py`, and the source URL and request timeout are passed to the scraper as task arguments.
+Images are not scraped.

-If the known selectors no longer match, the scraper uses its headless Chromium browser to capture the index and detail DOM, calls the model configured by `SHELOBA_LLM_MODEL` (default `gpt-4o-mini`) with `OPENAI_API_KEY`, and retries using the returned selector definition.
+If the saved selectors no longer match, the scraper uses its headless Chromium browser to capture the index and detail DOM, calls the Gemini model configured by `SHELOBA_LLM_MODEL` (default `gemini-3.6-flash`) with `GEMINI_API_KEY`, saves the returned selector definition to `scripts/load_flats/dom_definition.json`, and retries.
 This recovery path is only entered after the normal parser raises a structural error; routine successful loads do not call the LLM.

 The DAG creates the `data` schema and timestamped listing snapshots in `data.listings`.
 Each load inserts all listings with a new `updated_at` timestamp, and the composite key `(id, updated_at)` keeps snapshots from earlier loads for one hour.
 Older snapshots are removed on each load.
-Enable the DAG in the Airflow UI and trigger it manually, or wait for its daily schedule.
+The current DAG has no automatic schedule, so trigger it manually in the Airflow UI.
+On the next successful run, the DAG also removes the old `image` column from an existing table.

 Inspect loaded records: